-Notes to Financial Statements as of and of the year ended March 31, 2022

-Financial Assets resulting from application of Appendix A and Appendix B of Ind AS 11 are recorded in the Balance Sheet under the heading "Other Financial Assets" and recognized at amortised cost.

-However in case of certain arrangements, the contract may include a payment commitment on the part of the concession grantor covering only part of investment, with the balance to be recovered from by charging users of service.
-In such arrangements the investment amount guaranteed by the concession grantor is recognized under the financial asset model and the residual balance is recognized under the intangible asset model.

-Any asset carried under concession arrangements is derecognized on disposal or when no future economic benefits are expected from its future use or disposal or when the contractual rights to the financial asset expire.

-Maintenance obligations

-Contractual obligations to maintain, replace or restore the Infrastructure (principally resurfacing costs and major repairs and unscheduled maintenance which are required to maintain the Infrastructure asset in operational condition except for any enhancement element) are recognized and measured at the best estimate of the expenditure required to settle the present obligation at the balance sheet date for which next resurfacing would be required as per the concession arrangement.
-The provision is discounted to its present value at a pre-tax rate that reflects current market assessments of the time value of money and the risks specific to the liability.

-3.6 Taxes

-Current income tax

-Current income tax assets and liabilities are measured at the amount expected to be recovered from or paid to the taxation authorities.
-The tax rates and tax laws used to compute the amount are those that are enacted or substantively enacted at the reporting date in the countries where the Company operates and generates taxable income.
-Current income tax relating to items recognized outside the Statement of Profit and Loss is recognized outside the Statement of Profit and Loss (either in other comprehensive income or in equity).
-Current tax items are recognized in correlation to the underlying transaction either in other comprehensive income or directly in equity.
-Management periodically evaluates positions taken in the tax returns with respect to situations in which applicable tax regulations are subject to interpretation and establishes provisions where appropriate.
+GF TON KOAG Private Notes to Financial Strator has such an unconditional right if the grantor contractually guarantees the payment ied or determined in the contract or the shortfall, if any, between amounts received from services, the opervice and amounts specified or determined in the Contract. of amount specif users of public scresulting from application of Appendix A and Appendix B of Ind AS 11 are recorded in the nder the heading "Other Financial Assets" and recognized at amortised cost.
+Financial Assets Balance Sheet unof certain arrangements, the contract may include a payment commitment on the part of rantor covering only part of investment, with the balance to be recovered from by charging However in case.
+In such arrangements the investment amount guaranteed by the concession grantor is the concession gr the financial asset model and the residual balance is recognized under the Intangible users of service recognized under d under concession arrangements is derecognized on disposal or when no future asset model. s are expected from its future use or disposal or when the contractual rights to the Any asset carrierire. economic benefit financial asset exigations ations to maintain, replace or restore the infrastructure (principally resurfacing costs and Maintenance obld unscheduled maintenance which are required to maintain the Infrastructure asset in Contractual obligion except for any enhancement element) are recognized and measured at the best estimate major repairs an required to settle the present obligation at the balance sheet date for which next resurfacing operational conditi as per the concession arrangement.
+The provision is discounted to its present value at a of the expenditure flects current market assessments of the time value of money and the risks specific to the would be required pre-tax rate that re liability.
+3.6 Taxes Current income to assets and liabilities are measured at the amount expected to be recovered from or authorities.
+The tax rates and tax laws used to compute the amount are those that are Current income tantively enacted at the reporting date in the countries where the Company operates and paid to the taxationncome.
+Current income tax relating to items recognized outside the Statement of Profit enacted or substanized outside the Statement of Profit and Loss (either in other comprehensive income or generates taxable tax items are recognized in correlation to the underlying transaction either in other and Loss is recogrome or directly in equity.
+Management periodically evaluates positions taken in the tax in equity).
+Currentct to situations in which applicable tax regulations are subject to interpretation and comprehensive incons where appropriate. returns with respeestablishes provision Deferred tax ovided using the balance sheet approach on temporary differences between the tax d liabilities and their carrying amounts for financial reporting purposes at the reporting Deferred tax is pro bases of assets an es and assets are recognized for all taxable temporary differences date.
+Deferred tax liabiliticare recognized for unused tax losses to the extent that it is probable that taxable profit ainst which the deductible temporary differences, and the carry forward of unused tax Deferred tax assets:d. will be available ag losses can be utilized of deferred tax assets is reviewed at each reporting date and reduced to the extent probable that sufficient taxable profit will be available to allow all or part of the deferred The carrying amouned.
+Unrecognized deferred tax assets are re-assessed at each reporting date and are that it is no longer potent that it has become probable that future taxable profits will allow the deferred tax tax asset to be utilized. recognized to the e:

-Deferred tax

-Deferred tax is provided using the balance sheet approach on temporary differences between the tax bases of assets and liabilities and their carrying amounts for financial reporting purposes at the reporting date.

-Deferred tax liabilities and assets are recognized for all taxable temporary differences

-Deferred tax assets are recognized for unused tax losses to the extent that it is probable that taxable profit will be available against which the deductible temporary differences, and the carry forward of unused tax losses can be utilized.

-The carrying amount of deferred tax assets is reviewed at each reporting date and reduced to the extent that it is no longer probable that sufficient taxable profit will be available to allow all or part of the deferred tax asset to be utilized.
-Unrecognized deferred tax assets are re-assessed at each reporting date and are recognized to the extent that it has become probable that future taxable profits will allow the deferred tax asset to be recovered.